paulhibbitts/test-docsify-this/README.md

 ##### max-width

 Set a custom max width for content of your web pages with the optional **max-width** parameter (not included in the Advanced Web Page Builder), for example:
 https://docsify-this.net?basePath=https://raw.githubusercontent.com/hibbitts-design/docsify-this-one-page-article/main&homepage=home.md&core-theme-styles=true&max-width=100.
 If no unit is included the default unit is percentage (%).
 You can also specify other units like max-width=910px.
+When set to 100 (i.e. full width), the top margin of the content area is automatically removed for a flush, edge-to-edge layout — useful for embedding pages in iframes or other full-width contexts.

 ##### mergeNavbar